Arsenic poisoning: Groundwater

-In Pennsylvania, As concentrations in water discharging from abandoned anthracite mines ranged from <0.03 to 15 μg/L and from abandoned bituminous mines, from 0.10 to 64 μg/L, with 10% of samples exceeding the United States Environmental Protection Agency MLC of 10 μg/L.

-In Wisconsin, As concentrations of water in sandstone and dolomite aquifers were as high as 100 μg/L. Oxidation of pyrite hosted by these formations was the likely source of the As.

-In the Piedmont of Pennsylvania and New Jersey, groundwater in Mesozoic age aquifers contains elevated levels of As—domestic well waters from Pennsylvania contained up to 65 μg/L, whereas in New Jersey the highest concentration measured recently was 215 μg/L.

-Food
+Rice and seafood

+Organic arsenic is less harmful than inorganic arsenic.
+Seafood is a common source of the less toxic organic arsenic in the form of arsenobetaine.

 In the United States, Schoof et al. estimated an average adult intake of 3.2 μg/day, with a range of 1–20 μg/day.
 Estimates for children were similar.
 Food also contains many organic arsenic compounds.
 The key organic arsenic compounds that can be routinely found in food (depending on food type) include monomethylarsonic acid (MMAsV), dimethylarsinic acid (DMAsV), arsenobetaine, arsenocholine, arsenosugars, and arsenolipids.
 DMAsV or MMAsV can be found in various types of fin fish, crabs, and mollusks, but often at very low levels.

-Arsenobetaine is the major form of arsenic in marine animals, and, by all accounts, it is considered a compound that is nontoxic under conditions of human consumption.
+Arsenobetaine is the major form of arsenic in marine animals and is considered nontoxic.
 Arsenocholine, which is mainly found in shrimp, is chemically similar to arsenobetaine, and is considered to be "essentially nontoxic".
 Although arsenobetaine is little studied, available information indicates it is not mutagenic, immunotoxic, or embryotoxic.
 Arsenosugars and arsenolipids have recently been identified.
-Exposure to these compounds and toxicological implications are currently being studied.
+Exposure to these compounds and their toxicological implications are currently being studied.
 Arsenosugars are detected mainly in seaweed but are also found to a lesser extent in marine mollusks.
 Studies addressing arsenosugar toxicity, however, have largely been limited to in vitro studies, which show that arsenosugars are significantly less toxic than both inorganic arsenic and trivalent methylated arsenic metabolites.

-It has been found that rice is particularly susceptible to accumulation of arsenic from soil.
+It has been found that rice is particularly susceptible to the accumulation of arsenic from soil.
 Rice grown in the United States has an average 260 ppb of arsenic, according to a study; but U.S. arsenic intake remains far below World Health Organization-recommended limits.
 China has set a standard for arsenic limits in food (150 ppb), as levels in rice exceed those in water.

-Arsenic is a ubiquitous element present in American drinking water.
-In the United States, levels of arsenic that are above natural levels, but still well below danger levels set in federal safety standards, have been detected in commercially raised chickens.
-The source of the arsenic appears to be the feed additives roxarsone and nitarsone, which are used to control the parasitic infection coccidiosis as well as to increase weight and skin coloring of the poultry.

-High levels of inorganic arsenic were reportedly found in 83 California wines in 2015.